 New Shanghai, Queens Plaza

-If you ask a Brisbanite where to go for dumplings in the city, there’s a fair chance they’ll tell you this is the place to go.
+If you ask any Brisbane local where to go for dumplings in the city, there’s a fair chance they’ll tell you this is the place to go.
 Tucked away down stairs in Queens Plaza it’s pretty unassuming, but if the line out the door is anything to go off, you can be sure you’re in the right place.
 If you’re seeking hot-and-delicious, try the speciality soup dumplings.

 Karaage, Adelaide Street

 Student One’s resident Japanese joint has you covered with warm eats.
-Pick up an udon noodle soup or marinated and battered karaage chicken with mayo and barbecue sauce for $7.80 each.
+Pick up a regular udon noodle soup, Japanese curry or marinated and battered karaage chicken with mayo and barbecue sauce for $7.80 each.

 San Churro, Charlotte Street